johnae/spook/README.md

   print "sleep status: #{status}"
 ```

 The above can actually be interrupted using CTRL-C and spook will still be running (another CTRL-C will kill spook itself).
+So _NOTE_: use the execute that comes with spook rather than os.execute.

 ### Notifications